-To how many schools may a student be certified?
+To how many schools can a student be certified?

 - All students are ranked within the ONU certification process, and as institutions make acceptance decisions and certified students decide attendance, additional students may move up the list, resulting in certification by the University.

-- There have been years where every student received a chance to become certified - but this process may not be completed until later in the spring.
+- There have been years in which every student received a chance to become certified, but this process may not be completed until later in the spring.

-For more information and listing of member institutions please check the Tuition Exchange, Inc. website, or contact:
+For more information and a listing of member institutions, please check the Tuition Exchange Inc. website or contact: